 The retreat is one of many ways she and her office work to make Cortland safe, positive and diverse.
 The office advocates for fairness and equity across the College and sponsors many programs, from a diversity conference to a Kente Ceremony at graduation.
 The activities help students, faculty, staff, alumni and community members attain and sustain diversity and equity.

-“Diversity is the new necessity in higher education,” says Professor Paley, who has twice been honored by Cortland students as an Exemplary Woman of Color.
+“Diversity is the new necessity in higher education,” says Professor Chaddock, who has twice been honored by Cortland students as an Exemplary Woman of Color.
 “You need to have these experiences.”

-And whether she’s presiding over a ropes-course exercise or meeting to resolve a conflict, Professor Paley helps students navigate those experiences in constructive and insightful ways.
+And whether she’s presiding over a ropes-course exercise or meeting to resolve a conflict, Professor Chaddock helps students navigate those experiences in constructive and insightful ways.

 “I want students to understand what difference is and what difference does,” she says.
 “I want them to feel engaged, welcome, comfortable.
 I want them to have what they need to feel valued.
 Because when you feel valued, you produce at your very best.”